-A student's RoSA can only be issued when they leave school to pursue other opportunities.
+A student's RoSA can only be issued when they leave school.
 When a student completes Year 10 and begins the HSC Preliminary Course, their last set of grades becomes their RoSA marks.

 If a student changes schools to complete Stage 6 elsewhere, it is the responsibility of the student's current school to request a RoSA to be issued if the student leaves before the completion of the Higher School Certificate (HSC).